o3de/sig-simulation/rfcs/RFC Feature - Cleaning up Gems and Templates.md

 This Gem contains assets (meshes, textures and ready-to-use *prefabs*) that can be used to create a very simple warehouse project suitable for robotic simulations.

 #### Proposed changes
 This Gem should be removed completely after `WarehouseAssets` Gem is optimized and can be used to generate a small and lightweight warehouse environment.
-This proposal is triggered by the fact that the assets in the Gem require some rework after the updates in the engine (in AssetProcessor).
+This proposal is triggered by the fact that the assets in the Gem require some rework after the updates in the engine (in *AssetProcessor*).

 #### Impact for users
 The users will have to adapt the projects accordingly, or use the old version of the Gem (the old version contains errors when used with future O3DE 2505.x).
 The impact is unknown as the popularity of the Gem is not known, however, the low quality of the assets (and the incorrect scale) hints that the Gem is not used widely.
 We will create a set of *prefabs* with the same names in `WarehouseAssets` Gem to minimize the impact of this change.

+# Project templates

 ## Ros2FleetRobotTemplate project Template